metabase/metabase/docs/users-guide/custom-questions.md

 Next, you'll need to pick the columns you want to join on.
 This means you pick a column from the first table, and a column from the second table, and the join will stitch rows together where the value from the first column is equal to the value in the second column.
 A very common example is to join on an ID column in each table, so if you happened to pick a table to join on where there is a foreign key relationship between the tables, Metabase will automatically pick those corresponding ID columns for you.
 At the end of your join step, there's a `Columns` button you can click to choose which columns you want to include from the joined data.

-By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to change this to a different type of join.
-Not all databases supports all types of joins, so the options you'll see will differ based on the type of database you're using.
-Here are what the basic types of joins each do:
+By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to select a different type of join.
+Not all databases support all types of joins, so Metabase will only display the options supported by the database you're using.

+Here are the basic types of joins:

 - **Left outer join:** select all records from Table A, along with records from Table B that meet the join condition, if any.
-- **Right outer join:** select all records from Table B, along with records from Table B that meet the join condition, if any.
+- **Right outer join:** select all records from Table B, along with records from Table A that meet the join condition, if any.
 - **Inner join:** only select the records from Table A and B where the join condition is met.
 - **Full outer join:** select all records from both tables, whether or not the join condition is met.